Help your club members record and share their favorite memories of this year’s club and recall all they’ve learned about Jesus.

 - How can you continue in what you learned, as the verses say?
 (Practice, keep learning more, keep believing it even if a friend disagrees.)

 Reread verse 15.
 Just like Timothy, one thing you’ve learned this year is how to have faith in Jesus to rescue you from your sins, the wrong things you do.
-We’ve talking about believing that Jesus is God’s Son who died on the cross to pay the penalty for the wrong things we do that keep us away from God.
+We’ve been talking about believing that Jesus is God’s Son who died on the cross to pay the penalty for the wrong things we do that keep us away from God.
 We’ve talked about how He came back to life and made the way for God to forgive us and make us His children.
 Maybe you’ve decided to accept Jesus’ offer of forgiveness.
 Maybe you haven’t yet.
+If this is a step you’d like to take, you can pray silently along with me.

 Say that you will pray a prayer asking Jesus to forgive you and make you God’s child.
 Ask kids to listen once and then repeat it after you the second time if it says what they want to say.
 Ask kids to tell you before the end of the day if they prayed the prayer or want to know more.